irawinder/Colortizer/README.md

 Colortizer software translates a grid of color-tagged objects into a matrix of IDs and their rotation, largely to serve the "CityScope" platform at:
 [http://cp.media.mit.edu/city-simulation](http://cp.media.mit.edu/city-simulation),
 [Youtube: Lego Scanning Technology Invented by MIT] (https://youtu.be/3jvmoj7pLZU)
-* Arrange a Meeting with Ira Winder [jiw@mit.edu] before making any commits to this repository.
+* Arrange a Meeting with Ira before making any commits to this repository.
 * Avoid forking the repository and instead opt to make a new branch.

 ## Setup